 We have been, and may become, subject to allegations brought by our competitors, customers, business partners, short sellers, investment research firms or other individuals or entities.
 Any such allegation, with or without merit, or any perceived unfair, unethical, fraudulent or inappropriate business practice by us or perceived malfeasance by our management could harm our reputation and user base and distract our management from our daily operations.
 For example, on January 3, 2021, our Board received a letter from certain employees containing allegations against our Chairman and CEO, Dr. Jinyi Guo.
 The Board immediately formed an independent panel and subsequently an investigation team to conduct an investigation into the allegations and the circumstances of the letter.
 On February 17, 2021, we announced, that the investigation team found no substantiating evidence with respect to the alleged misconduct in the letter, and has reported its findings to the Board.
-See "Note 21 Subsequent events - Internal Investigation into Allegations against Chairman and CEO, Dr. Jinyi Guo" to the Company's consolidated financial statements included in this annual report.
-Allegations against us or our management may also generate negative publicity that significantly harms our reputation, which may materially and adversely affect our user base and our ability to attract customers.
+See "Note 21 Subsequent events - Internal Investigation into Allegations against us or our management may also generate negative publicity that significantly harms our reputation, which may materially and adversely affect our user base and our ability to attract customers.
 In addition to the related cost, managing and defending such allegations can significantly divert management's attention.
 All of these could have a material adverse impact on our business, results of operation and cash flows.